qmtran/openstack-labs/lab-01/README.md

        CONFIG_PROVISION_ALL_IN_ONE_OVS_BRIDGE=n
        ```

-       These Nova and VNC are not included by default in the answers file
+       These Nova and VNC are not included by default in the answers file.
        Add these configurations to the bottom of the answers file

        ```